Mitford Castle: History

-Prior to the 1066 Norman conquest, the castle was held by Sir John de Mitford, whose only daughter and heiress, Sybilla Mitford, was given in marriage by William the Conqueror to the Norman knight, Richard Bertram.
-In the late 11th century, it was an earthwork fortress of the Bertram family, and of record as William Bertram's oppidum in 1138.
+There were few if any stone castles in England prior to the 1066 Norman Conquest.
+After that date the land was held by Sir John de Mitford, whose only daughter and heiress, Sybilla Mitford, was given in marriage by William the Conqueror to the Norman knight, Richard Bertram.
+In the late 11th century Mitford Castle was an earthwork fortification of the Bertram family, and on record as William Bertram's oppidum in 1138.
 In 1215, it was seized by the English King John's troops.
-In 1264, the castle was held by the third Roger Bertram, but in that year, it was seized from him and committed to the custody of William de Valence, 1st Earl of Pembroke, King Henry's half-brother.
+In 1264, the stone castle was held by the third Roger Bertram, but in that year, it was seized from him and committed to the custody of William de Valence, 1st Earl of Pembroke, King Henry's half-brother.
 It was held by Alexander de Balliol, the son of John de Balliol and the elder brother of John Balliol, King of Scotland (nicknamed 'Toom Tabard', meaning 'empty coat'), in 1275.
 During the rebellion in Northumberland in the 1310s, Mitford Castle was seized from the Valence family by Sir Gilbert de Middleton and Sir John de Lilburn.
 In 1315, Mitford Castle was used by Sir Gilbert for kidnappings and as a gaol for high-profile prisoners such as Lewis de Beaumont, Bishop of Durham, his brother Harry de Beaumont and two Italian cardinals who had been travelling with him from Darlington to Durham.
 However, Ralph de Greystoke seized de Middleton for treason, and he was taken to the Tower of London and executed.

 There are conflicting accounts over the castle's destruction.
 One theory is of a fire during Middleton's rebellion.
 Another theory is that it was destroyed by the Scots in May 1318 during Middleton's imprisonment in the Tower of London.
-It was certainly destroyed by 1323 as records of an inquest held that year after the death of its then owner Aymer de Valence, Earl of Pembroke, state Mitford Castle to be " entirely destroyed and burnt."
+It was certainly ruinous by 1323, as records of an inquest held that year after the death of its then owner Aymer de Valence, Earl of Pembroke, state Mitford Castle to be " entirely destroyed and burnt."
 At the time of his death in 1335, Mitford Castle had been seized from its then holder, David II Strathbogie, Earl of Atholl, 2nd baron.

 The estate, including the castle, was purchased by the Bruce Shepherd family in 1993 from the Mitford family.
 English Heritage grants in the 2000s were offered towards repairs, restoration and preservation, and some of the work has been completed.